Simulate a cluster with ocelot¶

 _ = plot_simulated_cluster(cluster)

-This successfully simulates the true positions of stars in a simulated cluster.
+This successfully simulates the true positions, luminosities, and temperatures of stars in a simulated cluster that follows a King+62 profile.
 Great!

-The real challenge is to work out what their _observed properties would actually be.
-This requires three more features that are the real chunky parts of ocelot.simulate
+The real challenge is to work out what their observed properties would actually be.
+This requires two more features that are the real chunky parts of ocelot.simulate

 :